Joy Oladokun

 Olubukola Joy Oladokun (born April 6, 1992) is an American singer-songwriter.
 Oladokun's music spans the genres of folk, R&B, rock, and pop and is influenced by her identity as a queer person of color.
-She has released five studio albums: Carry (2016), In Defense of My Own Happiness (The Beginnings) (2020), In Defense of My Own Happiness (2021), Proof of Life (2023), and Observations From a Crowded Room (2024).
+She (Note: Oladokun uses both she/her and they/them pronouns.
+This article uses she/her for consistency.) has released five studio albums: Carry (2016), In Defense of My Own Happiness (The Beginnings) (2020), In Defense of My Own Happiness (2021), Proof of Life (2023), and Observations from a Crowded Room (2024).

 Early life

 Oladokun grew up in Casa Grande, Arizona, listening to country and folk music, as well as Bob Marley and Lauryn Hill.
 Both of her parents are Nigerian immigrants to the United States.
 Her family regularly attended a Christian church, where Oladokun was chosen to lead worship.
 Later, Oladokun left the church because it limited her creativity.

 When Oladokun was 10, a video of Tracy Chapman inspired her to learn guitar.

 After college, at a friend's suggestion, Oladokun moved to Los Angeles to pursue her music career.
 She later moved to East Nashville, where she signed with Prescription Songs.